Arnott's Group: History

 In 1997, the Campbell Soup Company of North America, a shareholder of Arnott's since the 1980s, acquired Arnott's in full.
 Thus, in 1997, Arnott's Biscuits Ltd became a wholly owned subsidiary of the Campbell Soup Company.
 This caused a significant amount of controversy in Australia, based on the desire for such an Australian icon to remain in Australian hands, and a fear that Campbell's would Americanise the products.

 Manufacturing of Arnott's biscuits, however, remained in Australia, and as part of a long-term expansion plan, Arnott's closed its Melbourne factory in September 2002.
-At the same time, it expanded its facilities in Sydney, Adelaide and Brisbane.
+In the mid-2000s the company stated that it held over 70 per cent of the Australian market, with 97 per cent of Australian homes using its products.

 In 2002, Arnott's acquired Snack Foods Limited.
 In April 2008, Campbell Arnott's sold Arnott's Snackfoods to The Real McCoy Snackfood Co. and the company became known as Snack Brands Australia.

-In July 2019, Campbell Soup Company agreed to sell Arnott's to KKR for $US2.2 billion.
-Just weeks after the sale, Arnott's was in a public dispute with Woolworths Supermarkets, which reportedly wanted to charge higher prices for marketing displays.
-Sources said the dispute had begun in May before agreement was reached for the sale of Arnott's to KKR.
+Campbell's put Arnott's up for auction in mid- 2018.
+In July 2019, Campbell Soup Company agreed to sell Arnott's to Kohlberg Kravis Roberts (KKR), an American private equity group, for $US2.2 billion.
+Just weeks after the sale, Arnott's was in a public dispute with Woolworths, which reportedly wanted to charge higher prices for marketing displays.
 In August 2020, the company was renamed Arnott's Group.